-As a native of Brooklyn, Maddy Rosenberg also spends several months each year away from New York, with Berlin becoming her European base and second home..
+As a native of Brooklyn, Maddy Rosenberg also spends several months each year in Europe, understanding the necessity of exploring new places to broaden her idea base as well as gather new reference material for the work.
 She is an artist who works in several media: oil painting, artist’s books, printmaking, drawing, toy theater and installation.
-Rosenberg most recently had a solo exhibition of her artist’s books at the Southwest School of Art in San Antonio and a two-person exhibition featuring all her media, that was the culmination of a month long residency sponsored by the US Consulate in Munich.
-Rosenberg’s work has appeared in numerous group exhibitions, including at the National Museum of Women in the Arts, The Brooklyn Museum, Philadelphia Athenaeum, The Center for Book Arts, Hebrew Union College Museum, Flux Factory and Kentler International Drawing Space in the U.S; Médiathèque André Malraux in Strasbourg; Eagle Gallery in London and Inselgalerie in Berlin.
+Rosenberg recently had a solo exhibition at Galerie Hadorn in Switzerland and a two-person exhibition that was the culmination of a month long residency sponsored by the US Consulate in Munich.
+Rosenberg’s work has appeared in numerous group exhibitions, including at the National Museum of Women in the Arts, The Brooklyn Museum, Philadelphia Athenaeum, Cape Cod Museum of Art, The Center for Book Arts, Hebrew Union College Museum, Flux Factory and Kentler International Drawing Space in the U.S; Médiathèque André Malraux in Strasbourg; Eagle Gallery in London; Herzog August Bibliothek in Wolfenbüttel (Germany) and Inselgalerie in Berlin.

-In 2007, Baylor University acquired fifteen of Rosenberg’s artist’s books to create the Maddy Rosenberg Artist’s Book Collection as its own special collection.
-Other public collections include MoMA, Brooklyn Museum, Tate Gallery, Fogg Museum, Yale University, Colorado University at Boulder, National Museum of Women in the Arts, Victoria and Albert Museum, London College of Communications, Salzburg Museum, and Scottish National Gallery of Modern Art.
+In 2007, Baylor University acquired fifteen of Rosenberg’s artist’s books to begin the Maddy Rosenberg Artist’s Books Special Collection in the Crouch Fine Arts Library.
+Other public collections include MoMA, Brooklyn Museum, New York Public Library, Fogg Museum, Yale University, National Museum of Women in the Arts, Cornell University, Tate Gallery, Victoria and Albert Museum, London College of Communications, Staatsbibliothek zu Berlin, Salzburg Museum, Herzog August Bibliothek, Duchess Anna Amalia Library, Baltic: The Centre for Contemporary Art, and Scottish National Gallery of Modern Art.

-Grants include the Gottlieb Foundation and Artists Fellowship.
+Additional grants include the Gottlieb Foundation, and Artists Fellowship.
 Rosenberg has previously enjoyed both national and international residencies at Fundación Valparaiso, Guest Atelier Salzburger Künstlerhaus, Schloss Neuhaus, Blue Mountain Center and Virginia Center for the Arts.

 Over the years, Rosenberg has established a large bibliography.
-To name a few, articles and reviews have appeared in cityArts, The Art Newspaper, ArtsHouston, Art and Métiers du Livre, Artists Books Reviews, Haberarts, Umbrella, Printmaking Today, Art Review, NY Arts: International Edition, and Salzburger Nachrichten, as well as interviews on the German television arts program Nachtlinie, BRIC Brooklyn arts cable, Southwest Radio Funk Berlin, BBC Radio Bristol and Houston Public Radio.
-She also is featured in Hedwig Brenner’s lexicon, Judische Frauen in der Bildenden Kunst, Volume IV, Who’s Who in America, Who’s Who of American Women, Dictionary of International Biography and Wikipedia.
+To name a few, articles, interviews and reviews have appeared in Hyperallergic, Crave, cityArts, The Art Newspaper, ArtsHouston, Art and Métiers du Livre, Artists Books Reviews, Haberarts, Umbrella, Printmaking Today, Art Review, NY Arts, and Salzburger Nachrichten, as well as interviews on the German television arts program Nachtlinie, BRIC Brooklyn arts cable, Southwest Radio Funk Berlin, BBC Radio Bristol and Houston Public Radio.
+She also is featured in Hedwig Brenner’s lexicon, Judische Frauen in der Bildenden Kunst (Volume IV), Who’s Who in America, Dictionary of International Biography and Wikipedia.

-Rosenberg earned a Bachelor of Fine Arts from Cornell University and a Masters of Fine Arts from Bard College.
+Rosenberg earned a BFA from Cornell University and a MFA from Bard College.